 - The meta tag should be between 150 to 160 characters in length on average.
 This is how much text is included in the output (under the link to the page).

 - Keywords that optimize this page should be included in the correct description.
 The most frequently asked questions should be listed first in the description.
 In the tag, no more than 3-4 essential phrases should be used.

 - The tag should be used to describe the content of a certain page.
 Make sure it is specific and to the point.

-- Meta tag descriptions should be unique across all pages of the site.
+- The meta tag should be unique across all pages of the site.

 - Make sure your URL title tag and meta description are not the same; otherwise, they will not appear correctly on Google search results.

-- Viewers should be enticed by the description, which should offer them an indication of what information they will discover on the described page and highlight the benefits of the product or service.
+- Viewers should be enticed by the meta tag, which should offer them an indication of what information they will discover on the described page and highlight the benefits of the product or service.
 A more engaging description will lead to higher click-through rates.

 - If your web page’s description is empty, simply fill it out.